#WhoKilledSubhasree: Anger and anguish over Chennai techie's death

 How it happened?

-When she was proceeding on the arterial Pallavaram Thoraipakkam radial road after completing her shift at a software firm at Kandanchavadi on Thursday, the woman, identified as R Subashri, fell on the road after the hoarding put up on the median crashed on her.
+When she was proceeding on the arterial Pallavaram Thoraipakkam radial road after completing her shift at a software firm at Kandanchavadi on Thursday, Subashree, fell on the road after the hoarding put up on the median crashed on her.

 A water tanker, which came behind the woman's vehicle ran her over and she was pronounced brought dead at a local hospital.
 The tanker driver was arrested for rash and negligent driving and a case has been registered against him.